Roby C. Thompson: Early life and education

+Career

-Thompson was born in Saltville, Virginia, Thompson received a Bachelor of Laws from University of Virginia School of Law in 1922.
-He was in private practice of law in Abingdon, Virginia from 1922 to 1957.
-He was a deputy clerk of the United States District Court in Abingdon from 1928 to 1938.
-He was commonwealth attorney of Washington County, Virginia from 1939 to 1947.
-He was city attorney of Abingdon from 1940 to 1957.
+Upon admission to the Virginia bar, Thompson practiced law in Abingdon and adjoining counties from 1922 to 1957.
+He served as a deputy clerk of the United States District Court in Abingdon from 1928 to 1938.
+Washington County voters elected him commonwealth attorney (prosecutor) at the end of the Great Depression, and he served from 1939 to 1947.
+Thompson served as Abingdon's city attorney from 1940 to 1957.

 Federal judicial service

-Thompson was nominated by President Dwight D. Eisenhower on August 16, 1957, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Alfred D. Barksdale.
+President Dwight D. Eisenhower nominated Thompson on August 16, 1957, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Alfred D. Barksdale, who was deeply disturbed by Massive Resistance.
 He was confirmed by the United States Senate on August 28, 1957, and received his commission on August 30, 1957.
 He served as Chief Judge from 1958 to 1960.
 His service was terminated on July 29, 1960, due to his death in Abingdon.